 Politics, even though a social science field, most times can be likened to Mathematics, which incidentally is regarded as the Mother of all Sciences.
 Politics just like Mathematics requires lots of well articulated calculations if the participants involved, really desire to have landslide victories.
-It is not a place where emotion actually thrives rather it is place of what you put in, is exactly what you will get.
+It is not a place where emotion actually thrives rather it is a place, whereby what you put in, is exactly what you will get.
 And this unfortunately has been the scenario confronting Owerri zone as regards producing a Governor for quite some time now compared to other zones like Okigwe, and Orlu.

 Owerri zone which has nearly a population of 1.5 million and consists of three zones namely; Owerri Municipal, Owerri West, and Owerri North has actually the best brains in various professional or technical areas, savvy, and suave personalities whom have at one time or the other been in the corridors of power in Nigeria, and even beyond her shores.
 From the learned gentleman, and Federal Minister of Transport of blessed memory, Raymond Amanze Njoku, between 1954 and1966, to the following prominent personalities; Dr. Mrs Kema Chikwe, former Minister of Transport/Aviation, Captain Emmanuel Ihenacho, Joe Ajaero, former Deputy President of Nigeria Labour Congress, (NLC), and General Secretary of National Union of Electricity Employees (NUEE), Kaycee Madu, who is the current Minister of Justice and Solicitor General of Alberta, Chief Martin Agbaso, his younger brother, and erstwhile Deputy Governor of Imo State, Sir Jude Agbaso, Sir Emeka Ihedioha, former Deputy Speaker, Federal House of Representatives and immediate past Governor of Imo state, Senator Samuel Anyanwu, Senator Francis Ezenwa Onyewuchi, the present Senator representing Imo East Senatorial district in the 9th Assembly, and many others like Sir Jude Ejiogu, Philip Ejiogu, Willie Amadi, Dan Ikpeazu still actively involved in the state’s politics.
 It is also imperative to state here that the Archbishop of Owerri, his Grace, Anthony John Valentine Obinna is equally from Owerri zone just as his elder brother, Paddy Obinna, who was a two-time Adviser on Culture in the Rochas Okorocha administration.
 Though the Archbishop might be subtle about his interest in politics but the fact is still clear that he commands a powerful influence in the Imo state politics, and this proved to be true when he passed a vote of no confidence on the former Governor Ikedi Ohakim, and he lost his reelection in 2011.